Your Weather on metservice.com

 1. Can I view MetService observations in Your Weather?

-Yes - the most up-to-date observations from MetService's Automatic Weather Stations (AWS) are displayed on Your Weather.
+Yes - the most up-to-date observations from MetService and our partner Automatic Weather Stations (AWS) are displayed on Your Weather.
 A filter is provided so you can turn either the MetService or third-party weather stations on or off.

-3. How do I lodge observations from my own automatic weather station?
+2. How do I upload observations from my own automatic weather station?

 1. Can a network of stations be automatically submitted for display on Your Weather?